Please also visit University Housing’s Coronavirus page for additional information.

 University Housing is following regular updates from the World Health Organization (WHO) and the Centers for Disease Control (CDC) and finalizing plans to address the unique needs of our residence hall and apartment communities.
 As new information emerges, we will follow the recommended actions of these entities and share updates on the University Housing COVID-19 web page.

 The health and safety of our residents is our top priority.
 University Housing implements strict safety guidelines and procedures in all of our residence halls and dining locations.

 For Private Certified Housing health and safety information, please contact individual Private Certified Housing units directly.

-First-year graduate students, doctoral students, or students with families are not required to live on campus, but University Housing does offers three apartment communities and applications for Spring 2021 are still being accepted.
-Apply now.
+First-year graduate students, doctoral students or students with families are not required to live on campus, but University Housing offers three apartment communities.

 First Year Live-On Requirement Waiver:

 There are approved exemptions to the first year undergraduate live-on requirement, such as commuting from home within a 40-mile radius or medical accommodations.
 Requests will be reviewed and approved on a case-by-case basis and are not guaranteed.

 To request an exemption, please submit the Freshman Waiver Request.

 Move-In Week is scheduled for August 15–22.
 For the most up to date Move-In Week information visit the Fall 2021 Move-In webpage.